lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 selecting the desired quantile are shown as red dots on the boxplot.
 The assignments on the PCA plot are also updated according to the selected threshold.
 The quantile threshold can be set by moving the corresponding quantile slider.
-If one wished to set their own cut-offs the *User-defined* radio button must be selected and then the sliders for defining user-specified scores become active and the scores and highlighted on the boxplot by blue dots.
+If the users wishes to set their own cut-offs, the *User-defined* radio button must be selected and then the sliders for defining user-specified scores become active and the scores and highlighted on the boxplot by blue dots.
 For more information we refer